OMikkel/openai-proxy/README.md

 ## Features

 - **API Key Management**: Restrict access to the proxy using per-user API keys stored in `keys.json` (hot-reloads on change).
+- **Rate Limiting**: Comprehensive rate limiting with per-user and global limits, automatic queuing, and overflow protection.
 - **Usage Logging**: All usage is logged to a local SQLite database (`usage.sqlite`) for reporting and auditing.
 - **Access Logging**: All requests are logged to `access.log` (with sensitive data redacted).
 - **OpenAI API Forwarding**: Forwards requests to OpenAI's API, adding your configured API key.
 - **Large Payload Support**: Handles requests up to 50MB (for image/multimodal support).
 - **CORS Support**: Allows cross-origin requests.
+- **Monitoring**: Health and metrics endpoints for system monitoring.
 - **Utility Scripts**:
   - `create.js`: Add new API keys to `keys.json`.
   - `bulk_create.js`: Add multiple users from a CSV file (see below).